Please enable JavaScript.

 English, Maths and Science

-NC provides a framework for compulsory education between the ages 5-18 and these
+as core subjects.
+Thus, NC provides a framework for compulsory education between the ages 5-18 with

-examinations set what to be expected from students.
+examinations that set what to be expected from students.

 Curriculum for Excellence Programme (Scotland)